mauritssilvis/challenges/java/basic_java_project_cli/README.md

 #### 2.1.1 file not found

-Since class names can be specified using both slashes and dots, one may be tempted to also use dots in paths to Java source files in calls to the Java compiler:
+Since the Java interpreter accepts class names with slashes and dots, one may be tempted to use dots in paths to Java source files in calls to the Java compiler:

 ```shell
 javac src.nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main.java